tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 ## Achievements @ January 2024:
-- [X] ns local clock timekeeping (std dev < 200 ns on PPS source)
+- [X] ns local clock timekeeping (std dev < 200 ns on PPS source).
-- [X] ns timekeeping across multiple networks (RMS offset < 40 ns)
+- [X] ns timekeeping across multiple networks (RMS offset < 40 ns).
-- [X] stable operation with low frequency value (usually ~ 3 ppm)
+- [X] stable operation with low frequency value (usually ~ 3 ppm).
-- [X] serve time to more than 160 clients (capable of many more)
+- [X] serve time to more than 160 clients (capable of many more).
-- [X] optimize the Ublox M8 chip for better timming accuracy
+- [X] optimize the Ublox M8 chip for better timming accuracy.
-- [X] set the serial baudrate to its maximum (up to 115200 bps)
+- [X] set the serial baudrate to its maximum (up to 115200 bps).
 - [X] provide hardware timestamping for NTP and PTP packets on the Rpi 5B.
+- [X] provide PTP Hardware Clock (PHC) support under Chrony
-- [X] add support for the internal hardware RTC on the Rpi 5B.
+- [ ] add support for the internal hardware RTC on the Rpi 5B.
-- [ ] correct the timekeeping skew from CPU temperature flutuation
+- [ ] correct the timekeeping skew from CPU temperature flutuation.

 Chrony vs 4.5 `server` tracking statistics after 1 day of uptime: